 Audience participants then got to share their own characters they identified with!
 Anime Boston staff writer Lauren Orsini wrote on some of the characters mentioned during the panel here!

-You can also watch the full panel on our Youtube channel here!
+You can also watch the full panel on PYD’s Youtube channel!